chiggs01/GettingCleaningData/CodeBook.md

 #Code Book
-This file provides a codebook to the analysis the Human Activity Recognition Using Smartphones Data Set (Anguita et al., 2013) to provide a tidy data set satisfying the Course requirements of *Getting and Cleaning Data* (Leek et al., 2015).
+This file provides a codebook for converting the Human Activity Recognition Using Smartphones Data Set (Anguita et al., 2013) into a tidy data set which satisfies the course requirements of *Getting and Cleaning Data* Course Project (Leek et al., 2015).

 This file contains the following sections:
 * Study design and data processing
-* Steps in creating the tidy data file
+* Accessing the tidy data
 * Data dictionary

 ##Study Design and Data Processing